Washington Nationals tap Dominican Republic pipeline

 Both struggled mightily at the plate early in the season, and Antuna is struggling still.
 But Garcia, the younger of the two, has been on a tear lately.
 Last night he went 5-5 with a walk.
 His batting average is up to .274.
 And he only turned 18 a week and a half ago.

 From the 2012 season on, the Nats were one of baseball’s best teams, but repeatedly came up short in the post-season.
-I can’t help but wonder whether things would have been different if, say, two quality Dominican players had been on these teams.
+I can’t help but wonder whether things would have been different if, say, two quality home grown Dominican players had been on these teams.

 Before long, the Nats should have more than two.